zac-garby/pluto-lang/README.md

  - Change syntax to reduce use of braces (maybe terminating with 'end'?)
  - Add some kind of meta-programming support
  - Add a literate Pluto file type
+ - Allow blocks to be curried, and hence partially applied